 Most of the above policy does not apply to this proposed project.
 The applicable sections are underlined.
-As conditioned the project will control and direct runoff into bioswales, water tanks, and the storm drain ditch along Ocean Drive which will result in stormwater pre-treatment, and slowing the discharge of stormwater for effective ground water recharge.
+As conditioned the project will control and direct runoff into bioswales, water tanks, and the storm drain ditch along Ocean Drive which will result in stormwater pre-treatment and slowing the discharge of stormwater for effective ground water recharge.
+As noted in the Preliminary Stormwater Report the peak stormwater runoff will be less post construction, which will allow this water to better infiltrate into the groundwater through the stormwater swale that runs along Ocean View Drive.